 We maintain an ongoing, proactive outreach effort with our shareholders.
 Throughout the year, members of our Investor Relations team and our business leaders engage with our shareholders to help increase their understanding of our business and to remain well-informed regarding their perspectives.
-Management regularly engages with investors by participating in industry conferences, and also meets in person, virtually through online meetings and by telephone with shareholders at other times throughout the year to answer questions and solicit input.
+Management regularly engages with investors by participating in industry conferences.
+We also meet in person, virtually through online meetings and by telephone with shareholders at other times throughout the year to answer questions and solicit input on all matters of shareholder interest including ESG.
 We believe our engagement with shareholders has been productive and provides an open exchange of ideas and perspectives.